Temples to Visit During Chardham Yatra in Uttarakhand | Epic Yatra

 Deity: Goddess Yamuna

-Surya Kund: A hot water spring near the temple.
-Here, devotees usually boil rice and potatoes to be offered as prasad, or sacred food, to the god.
+Surya Kund – Warm water spring near the temple.
+In this place, followers normally boil rice and potatoes to offer as prasad, or sacred food, to the gods.

 Location: District, Uttarkashi